tunnela/sassiin/README.md

 }
 ```

 In Sassiin underscore character means "or".
 A string followed by two numbers is converted to min-max-range.
-Single Number is converted to min-width and single string generated as is.
+Single number is converted to min-width and single string generated as is.
 As an example:

 ```scss
 .navigation {